1. Should You Put References on a CV: Examples & Tips

 • Are eloquent and authoritative

-How many references on a CV
+How many references should you include on a CV

 A strong CV summary will convince the recruiter you’re the perfect candidate.
 Save time and choose a ready-made personal statement written by career experts and adjust it to your needs in the LiveCareer CV builder.